Edditoria/validid/README.md

 # Planning

-This repo is quite new.
-To make it some-how complete, need more works on these:

-- [x] basic validation (just return true or false)
-- [x] publish to npm and bower
-- [x] test script

-And plan to give more:
+This repo is in stable and ready for you, while here is the plan to give more:

 - [ ] return reason(s) that ID is invalid
-- [ ] more countries and places:
+- [ ] more countries and places, if checksum is available:
   - 1st generation of China ID card
   - Macau ID card
   - \[...\]